Anglican Communion: 21st-century de facto schisms

 Many of the provinces in developed countries have continued to adopt more liberal stances on sexuality and other issues, resulting in a number of de facto schisms, such as the series of splits which led to the creation of the Anglican Church in North America.
 Many churches are now in full communion with only some other church members of the Communion, but are not with others; however, most churches that have historically been members continue to claim to be part of the Anglican Communion.

-On 20 February 2023, following the decision of the Church of England to allow priests to bless same-sex partnerships, ten communion provinces and Anglican realignment churches, formed themselves into the new Global South Fellowship of Anglican Churches released a statement stating that they had declared "impaired communion" with the Church of England and no longer recognised Justin Welby as "first among equals" among the bishops of the communion.
+On 20 February 2023, following the decision of the Church of England to allow priests to bless same-sex partnerships, during regularly scheduled worship services, ten communion provinces and Anglican realignment churches, formed into the new Global South Fellowship of Anglican Churches, released a statement stating that they had declared "impaired communion" with the Church of England and no longer recognised Justin Welby as "first among equals" among the bishops of the communion.